Sylvain59650/lodash-object/docs/Array.md

     return [[[n, n]]];
     }

-    _.flatMapDepth([1, 2], duplicate, 2);
+    [1, 2].flatMapDepth(duplicate, 2);
     // => [[1, 1], [2, 2]]

 # forEach
-    _.forEach(collection, [iteratee=_.identity])
+    Array#forEach(collection, [iteratee=_.identity])

 Iterates over elements of collection and invokes iteratee for each element.
 The iteratee is invoked with three arguments: (value, index|key, collection).
 Iteratee functions may exit iteration early by explicitly returning false.

 Note: As with other "Collections" methods, objects with a "length" property are iterated like arrays.
-To avoid this behavior use _.forIn or _.forOwn for object iteration.
+To avoid this behavior use Array#forIn or Array#forOwn for object iteration.